-A planned and coordinated activity allowing homeland

-security and emergency management personnel (from first responders to senior officials) to demonstrate training, exercise plans, and practice prevention, protection, response, and recovery capabilities in a realistic, but risk-free environment.
-Exercises are valuable tools for assessing and improving performance, while demonstrating community resolve to prepare for major incidents.
+- Event: A planned, nonemergency activity.
+ICS can be used as the management system for a wide range of events, e.g., parades, concerts, or sporting events. - Exercise: Exercises are a planned and coordinated activity allowing homeland security and emergency management personnel-from first responders to senior officials to demonstrate training, exercise plans, and practice prevention, protection, response, and recovery capabilities in a realistic, but risk-free environment.
+Exercises are a valuable tool for assessing and improving performance, while demonstrating community resolve to prepare for major incidents. - Federal: Of or pertaining to the Federal Government of the United States of America.

-Federal:

-Of or pertaining to the Federal Government of the United States of America.